 Former Board Member for The Australian Centre for Social Innovation and the Centre for Policy Development.

 • Changing Shape: institutions for a digital era (2014) co-authored with former Finance Minister Lindsay Tanner

-Previously he spent a decade as a public servant, including as a Head of Digital and Data in the Home Office, in a Ministerial Strategy Unit, and as a Regional Operational Assistant Director in the UK.
+Previously he spent a decade as a public servant, including as a Head of Digital and Data in the Home Office, in a Ministerial Strategy Unit, and as a Regional Operational Assistant Director covering 60 countries.